roopsBee/bee-stack-blog-astro/src/content/blog/escaping-tutorial-hell.md

 For me, I wanted to change career, but i didn’t want the learning to feel like a chore.
 Luckily i’m spoilt for choice when it comes to excellent learning material.
 There are a lot of good teachers out there putting out good content.
 So i think it’s a little harsh to be have something called tutorial hell, implying these tutorials are somehow drawing you down a path to hell.

-This road of learning never ends, so go slow, take it in, help people, and have some fun.
+<span class="font-bold text-purple-400">This road of learning never ends, so go slow, take it in, help people, and have some fun.</span>